14willh/lazer/README.md

 Lazer is a utility for printing to the console using a fluent API.
 Written in TypeScript and compatible with Deno and Node.js runtimes.

 ## Description
-Lazer that helps you build, format and print complex messages to the console using an expressive fluent API.
+Lazer helps you build, format and print complex messages to the console using an expressive fluent API.

 ## Usage